The St Mary's Endowment for Girls

 Junior School

-A collection of pre-loved, second-hand books is given to The Teddy Bear Clinic and the Baragwanath Hospital Comforts Committee and gets distributed to the children within their organisations.
+Pre-loved, second-hand books are given to The Teddy Bear Clinic and the Baragwanath Hospital Comforts Committee, to be distributed to the children within their organisations.

-The Grade 7s visit the Maria Kloppers Children’s home.
-We donate books as well as tinned and dried foods.
+The Grade 7s also visit the Maria Kloppers Children’s home, where we donate books as well as canned and dried foods.